KiwiRail: Freight

 KiwiRail Freight is the company's largest business unit, making up the majority of KiwiRail's revenue with $390 million in the financial year ended July 2016.
 In the same year, KiwiRail moved around 18 million tonnes of freight and carried about 16% of New Zealand's total freight task (tonnes-km).
 Traffic grew from 2017 to 2019, dropped sharply during the COVID-19 pandemic and largely recovered in 2022.

 Freight types: Timber and dairy products formed 60% of the tonnage moved in 2022.
 Bulk commodities include coal, logs, milk (dry and wet), IMEX (import/export intermodal) and domestic intermodal freight.
-Formerly large scale freight types such as petroleum products have entirely been withdrawn, and fertilizer has almost disappeared.
+Formerly large scale freight types such as petroleum products have entirely been withdrawn, and fertiliser has almost disappeared.
 The freight trading revenue by sector, as per the December 2016 Half Year Report is: